Your browser is not supported or outdated so some features of the site might not be available.

 Dips

-The peaks and dips performance is satisfactory.
-There's a small bump in the low-bass affects the left driver and adds thump to the mix while another bump in the high-bass affects both drivers and adds boom to the mix.
-A dip in the low-mid thins out vocals and instruments in the right driver while a dip in the mid-mid pushes vocals and instruments to the back of the mix.
-The right driver is also a bit more overemphasized from the high-mid to the low-treble, which makes vocals sound harsh.
+The peaks and dips performance is satisfactory as the buds struggle to control their sound profile.
+There's a small bump in the high-bass that affects both drivers and adds boom to the mix.
+A dip in the low-mid thins out vocals and instruments in the right driver, while a dip in the mid-mid affects the left driver more prominently and pushes vocals and instruments to the back of the mix.
+The right driver is also slightly overemphasized from the high-mid to the low-treble, which makes vocals sound harsh.
 A peak in the mid-treble affects both drivers and makes sibilants like cymbals sound piercing.

 7.8